All about daily Kanban stand-up: 15 minutes that will accelerate your releases

 This event takes a complete view of all interconnecting internal teams and systems.
-Any company can be held back by one improperly functioning part or hand-off inefficiencies, even if individual teams have high efficiency.
+Any company can be held back by one improperly functioning part or inefficiencies, even if individual teams have high efficiency.
 The Operations Review involves managers from different departments and divisions looking for ways to improve the efficiency of the whole.

 7. Strategy Review